kubedb/website/content/docs/platform/v2026.7.10/api/rancher/rancher.md

 # Rancher Integration

-Endpoints for integrating ACE with a Rancher management cluster: syncing Rancher users, generating the `acerproxy` installation command, downloading the platform CA certificate, minting Rancher proxy-server tokens, and fetching NATS credentials for the authenticated Rancher user.
+Endpoints for integrating the KubeDB Platform with a Rancher management cluster: syncing Rancher users, generating the `acerproxy` installation command, downloading the platform CA certificate, minting Rancher proxy-server tokens, and fetching NATS credentials for the authenticated Rancher user.